Gary Payne (2800x400 slice)

-The students must complete a graduate program of at least 30 units, 24 of which must be from the Department of Mathematics and Statistics.
-At least 15 of the 24 must be 600- and 700-numbered courses.
-A student’s program must be prepared in conference with and approved by the graduate adviser.
+Students must complete a graduate program of at least 30 units, of which 24 units must come from the Department of Mathematics and Statistics, and at least 15 units must be numbered 600 or higher.
+Each student’s program of study is developed in conference with and approved by the graduate adviser.

 Advisers